blei-lab/edward/website/api/_sources/inferences.txt

       ...

+Hybrid methods and novel paradigms outside of ``VariationalInference`` and ``MonteCarlo`` are also possible in Edward.
+For example, one can write a class derived from ``Inference`` directly, or inherit to carry both ``VariationalInference`` and ``MonteCarlo`` methods.

 Currently, Edward has most of its inference infrastructure within the ``VariationalInference`` class.
 The ``MonteCarlo`` class is still under development.
-We welcome contributors to make significant advances here!
+We welcome researchers to make significant advances here!

 Let's focus on ``VariationalInference``.
-In addition to a model and data as input, ``VariationalInference`` also takes in a variational model ``variational``, which serves as a model of the posterior distribution.
-For more details, see the Variational Models API below.
+In addition to a model and data as input, ``VariationalInference`` takes in a variational model ``variational``, which serves as a model of the posterior distribution.
+For more details, see the Variational Models section below.

 The main method in ``VariationalInference`` is ``run()``.